Grit Is Being Steadfast With Endurance Amid The Storm

 Philippians 4:13

-Many girls and boys stuck together through thick and thin during the pandemic and returned to win team state championships, team podium spots, set PRs, and win individual state championships.
-Thee grit and love for one another during good and challenging times will permanently reside deep in my heart.
+Many girls and boys stuck together through thick and thin during the pandemic and returned to win team state championships, team podium spots, set PRs, and individual state championships.
+The grit displayed and love for one another during good and challenging times will permanently reside deep in my heart.